emberjs/guides/source/components/defining-a-component.md

 Ember knows which subclass powers a component based on its name.
-For example, if you have a component called `blog-post`, you would create a a file at `app/components/blog-post.js`.
+For example, if you have a component called `blog-post`, you would create a file at `app/components/blog-post.js`.
 If your component was called `audio-player-controls`, the file name would be at `app/components/audio-player-controls.js`